 U.S. Law for Foreign Lawyers

-- A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).
+- A total of 24 credit hours that must be completed in one academic year (fall and spring terms).

-- A three-credit writing seminar or a two-credit directed research project (with a 30-page paper).
+- A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

-- Introduction to U.S. Law (This fall course is required for students with a foreign law degree.
-Foreign students with a background of common law study can request a waiver of this requirement.).
+- U.S. Constitutional Law for Foreign Lawyers (This is a requirement for students with a foreign law degree.
+Students with a background in common law may request a waiver from this requirement.)

-- Students interested in taking a U.S. state bar exam will also have to take certain bar-required courses to be eligible to sit for the bar exam.
+- Non-U.S. J.D. students planning to take a U.S. state bar exam must also complete certain bar-required courses as part of their LL.M. degree program to be eligible to take the bar examination.